dreadnode/cli/CLI.md

 * `-n, --name TEXT`: The project name (used for container naming)
 * `-t, --template [rigging_basic|rigging_loop|nerve_basic]`: The template to use for the agent  [default: rigging_basic]
 * `-s, --source TEXT`: Initialize the agent using a custom template from a github repository, ZIP archive URL or local folder
+* `-p, --path TEXT`: If --source has been provided, use --path to specify a subfolder to initialize from
 * `--help`: Show this message and exit.

 ### `dreadnode agent latest`

-Show the latest run of the currently active agent
+Show the latest run of the active agent

 **Usage**: